morganmayday/tayen-core/archetypes/maven/warden.md

 #### Hold Shut the Gate
 A first-level warden can attempt to _forbid_ creatures from crossing thresholds willingly.

 The warden begins a call-and-response with a creature as a major action, setting aside a Cunning Die.
-They must tell the creature a new reason it cannot cross the threshold each turn, then tick down their Cunning Die.
+They must tell the creature a new reason it cannot cross the threshold each turn, then tick down their Cunning Die if the creature responds with a counter-reason.
 The creature cannot cross the threshold willingly while the die remains.

 A creature can still attempt to affect the warden, force them to stop speaking, or similar, but the warden receives a bonus on all instigated contests equal to the Cunning Die's number.